lscad-facom-ufms/multiexplorer/README.md

 How to Install ?
 ================
-The first step is to acquire a stable version of Multiexplorer from the [repository](https://github.com/lscad-facom-ufms/multiexplorer.git)
+The first step is to acquire a stable version of MultiExplorer from a release in the [repository](https://github.com/lscad-facom-ufms/MultiExplorer.git)

 If you don't want to install every dependency yourself, you may run "make install" as root.
 It will simply run a couple of "apt-get install" and "pip2 install" for you.

 Sniper installation you will have to handle by yourself, since it's not readily available, and it's simple not possible to simply wget it and run it's installation through scripting.

-You will also have to set the SNIPER_PATH in your "Multiexplorer/src/config.py" file.
+You will also have to set the SNIPER_PATH in your "MultiExplorer/src/config.py" file.
 If you are not sure how to create this file, run "make config".
 It will create the file and all you have to do is open it and fill with your real PATH values.

-Multiexplorer also requires [McPAT](https://github.com/HewlettPackard/mcpat), but it's already bundled into Multiexplorer, since it's license allows it, and you don't have to worry about installing it.
+MultiExplorer also requires [McPAT](https://github.com/HewlettPackard/mcpat), but it's already bundled into MultiExplorer, since it's license allows it, and you don't have to worry about installing it.

 Run your first simulation
 =========================
-After starting the Multiexplorer VM, open a terminal window and type:

-$ cd ds-repo

-There are many input examples available in the input-examples folder.
+There are many input examples available in the "input-examples" folder.
 You should run one of the .json files in that folder.
 For example:

 $ python MultiExplorer/src/MultiExplorer.py input-examples/quark.json

 Just wait the simulation steps finish.
 All the output files will be in the rundir folder.
-Note that Multiexplorer will create a folder for your design and simulation,5n the rundir folder, following the order: PerformanceSimulatorJSONInputApplicationDate_Time.
+Note that MultiExplorer will create a folder for your design and simulation,5n the rundir folder, following the order: PerformanceSimulatorJSONInputApplicationDate_Time.
 Example: SniperSimQuarkCholesky20210205_104802

 Output files
 =========================
-These files will be in the rundir folder after running MUltiexplorer:
+These files will be in the rundir folder after running MultiExplorer:

 ArchComparison.csv:  a csv file with physical and performance results from the original and the proposed design.